uggyuggy/PwnedPasswordsDownloader/README.md

 ## Information

+Downloading a local copy instead of requesting the remote API may be helpful to:

+- be used in restricted environments without a permanent access to Internet
+- not be dependent of the network or of the availability access of the remote API
+- etc...

-In short this is what we are doing here
+In short this is what we are doing here:

 - Create a list of all URLs that contains sha1 hashes (using `crunch` and `sed`)

 This step takes only few seconds and are needed only once.
 (Could even be included here, but why not "build" it yourself)

 - Download all those 1 048 576 files with the HTTP client `aria2`
-- Once each small file is downloaded, it apply small optional modifications
+Once each small file is downloaded, it apply small optional modifications
   - Add CR at the end of the file
   - Add the 5 digit prefix into the file itself
   - Compress each file

-This step on my server takes around 30 / 60 minutes.
+This download step on my server takes around 30 / 60 minutes.

-Downloading a local copy instead of requesting the remote API may be helpful to:

-- be used in restricted environments without a permanent access to Internet
-- not be dependent of the network or of the availability access of the remote API
-- etc...

 ## Prerequisites